-Page 39 of RFA 7 01-10-112 1.C Ongoing monitoring of instruction - 3 times each year School staff must look at and be guided by the results they produce in their students.
-The CIT Team must identify a data management process to give educators access to electronic tools with capabilities: test development, online test administration; data reports & disaggregation, and student needs Research and Improvement State Accountability Study Group (1988) found the pursuit of accountability in schools requires better systems for using data to improve low achieving schools and to encourage high-performing schools.
-This conclusion has been supported by an emerging 1.8 Establish Curriculum management process & resources to align core curric across grade level & w/state standards Aligned curriculum establishes a framework for instruction that enables teachers to use data to select teaching objectives, textbooks, materials and assessments.
-A management process for curriculum must be developed to provide a link between state standards and curriculum at multiple grade levels, and to correlate data with instruction.
-School staff must look at Aligned curriculum is the first component cited in Ten Components of Effective Schools, a document published through the TSTEM research initiative to provide recommendations for developing processes that improve student achievement and college preparation/entrance.
-The Office of Educational 10/1/10 5/2013 Α based programs (multi- sensory and virtual lessons) to provide real- world experiences with science concepts and scientific thinking Using and integrating technology-based supports and interventions as part of the instructional programs: Laptops with text editing and publishing software and access to Internet researching and communication resources will be utilized to engage writers in ELA lessons; technology based interventions in math and science. gradually lead to a decline of interest in, disengagement from, and dropping out of school.
-Technology based materials and resources to support instruction must be purchased to provide students with real-world and virtual exploration of rigorous core concepts.
-Technology based curriculum and instruction interventions must be implemented to provide students with multi-media lessons that meet the individual needs of the learner in the subject areas of math and science. and applied learning; strong academic and social support; personalized learning environment T-STEM Research-based findings for increasing achievement in math and science include: relevant teaching and learning in mathematics and science using educational technology and applied learning and a personalized learning environment 1/1/11 5/31/13 that is research-based and vertically aligned from one grade to the next as well as aligned with State academic standards - identify and implement lab equipment, materials, exhibitions, museum trips, and technology- populations have limited STEM) recommendations and resources to design components that improve instruction and academic performance in science: rigorous academic curriculum tied to postsecondary standards; relevant teaching and learning in science using educational technology based ohi and loceons body of literature, which underscores that better use of data is essential for improving the quality of learning in Jr. High schools (Codding & Rothman, 1999).
-A Establish schoolwide data-driven "response- to-intervention" (RTI) model and provide professional development in order to develop effective strategies to support students with disabilities in the least restrictive environment Campus educators will utilize strategies learned in the project's professional development sessions to target specific instructional needs of students with disabilities in the classroom.
+043900 state standards and curriculum at multiple grade levels, and to correlate data with instruction.
+1.C Ongoing monitoring of instruction - Establish progress monitoring process and provide resources to test students, analyze data, and link to instruction School staff must look at and be guided by the results they produce in their students.
+The CIT with recommendations from the TTIPS team must identify a data management system to give educators access to electronic tools with capabilities: test development, online test administration; data reports and disaggregation, and student needs correlated to standards based CSCOPE obj. and lessons.
+The Office of Educational Research and Improvement State Accountability Study Group (1988) found the pursuit of accountability in schools requires better systems for using data to improve low achieving schools and to encourage high-performing schools.
+This conclusion has been supported by an emerging body of literature, which underscores that better use of data is essential for improving the quality of learning in high schools (Codding & Rothman, 1999).
+10/1/10 5/2013 1.A Establish schoolwide data-driven "response-to-intervention" (RTI) model and provide professional development in order to develop effective strategies to support students with disabilities in the least restrictive environment Campus educators will utilize strategies learned in the project's professional development sessions to target specific instructional needs of ELL and students with disabilities in the classroom.
 Diverse learners in America's public schools including children with disabilties has enter school with extreme experiential differences and gaps in achievement and the differences between subgroups and the general population increase over time (Hart & Risley, 1995).
 For these students, immediate intervention to master concepts as they are introduced produces the strongest correlate to student achievement (Hodgkinson, 1991-1992).
-10/1/10 5/2011 1A Hire ELA, Math and Science Lead Teacher (coach) to provide ongoing training for core content teachers and professional development in using data to guide instruction Teachers who have ongoing sustained professional development will integrate strategies into their daily instruction.
-Studies show 90% of educators who have professional development integrated into their classroom schedules and job responsibilities implement strategies, as opposed to 23% attending workshop training 10/1/10 5/2013 1.A and plan lessons Provide transition program in summer after 8 th grade focusing on development of Algebra skills.
-Pre- algebra skills have been targeted to increase % of students passing math in BHS.
-Today's knowledge-based, global economy requires all youth to acquire education or training after high school graduation to be competitive, successful, and earn an adequate income. high school completion and high standards must be connected, and all students should be prepared for postsecondary success.
-According to Population Change in Texas: Implications for Human 1/1/11 5/31/13 by telephone/e-mail/FAX on of TEA.
-School Years 2010-2013
+10/1/10 5/2011 1A Hire ELA, Math and Science Coaches to provide ongoing training (team teaching, peer mentoring, instruct tutorials, provide professional development in using data to guide instruction and plan lessons) - targeting limited English proficient students Teachers who have ongoing sustained professional development will integrate strategies into their daily instruction.
+Studies show 90% of educators who have professional development integrated into their classroom schedules and job responsibilities implement strategies, as opposed to 23% attending workshop training 10/1/10 5/2013 1A Hire a Remediation Curriculum Coach/Data Specialist to provide additional support in using data-based, differentiated instruction Teachers need support in implementing a schoolwide RTI program to meet state learning goals and expectations.
+According to research studies, inclusion of special education students in the least restrictive environment provides learners with skills and 10/1/10 5/31/13